 Canadian Tire is a nearly $15 billion dollar Canadian retail company founded in 1922.
 Today, the company sells a wide range of automotive, hardware, sports, leisure, and home products.

-When Steve McGuire joined Canadian Tire as Associate Manager of Digital Usability and Optimization, the company already knew the value of customer feedback.
+When Steve McGuire joined Canadian Tire as Associate Manager of Digital Usability and Optimization, the company already knew the value of customer perspective.
 The team was conducting research with UserTesting on an occasional basis with special projects, such as a site redesign.

 McGuire knew that getting user feedback early in product development could significantly decrease the risk that comes with launching an update or a new feature.
 He wanted to start making UX research a standard part of the development process so that every new design or design change was validated before it launched.
 This would ensure a better experience for customers.